Buckingham railway station: Opening

 The first survey of the London and Birmingham Railway's main line to London plotted a course which ran through Buckingham where a large locomotive and carriage works would have been built.
 The route was however altered in the face of opposition from the Duke of Buckingham who feared for the future of the town, and the line took a new course through Wolverton, opening in 1838.
-It was to be a further twelve years before Buckingham was connected to the railway, this time on the initiative of the second Duke of Buckingham together with local landowner Sir Harry Verney who formed the Buckinghamshire Railway to construct a line between Banbury and Bletchley.
+It was to be a further twelve years before Buckingham was connected to the railway, this time on the initiative of the second Duke of Buckingham together with local landowner Sir Harry Verney who formed the Buckinghamshire Railway to construct a line between Banbury and Bletchley on a branch from Verney Junction.

 After three years of construction, the single track line opened to passengers on 1 May 1850.
 The line was initially worked by the London and North Western Railway (LNWR) which laid on a service of four trains each way daily.
 At Buckingham, a temporary rudimentary wooden station fronting on to Lenborough Road was used which initially suffered from poor access, being situated almost in the middle of a field along a footpath.
 This was improved when, in 1853, the station was reached by Chandos Road.
+The area around Chandos Road became a centre of housing growth.
 The Buckingham Corporation petitioned the railway company to construct a better station which it eventually did in 1861.
 Designed by John William Livock, the new station was constructed in a doric style with cornice moulding and pediment.
 A new road named "Station Road" was laid from Chandos Road to connect with Gawcott Road to allow passengers to reach the new booking office.